ornellion/100DaysOfCode/overview-round2.md

 - Codecademy: Continued learning about Flexbox
 - freeCodeCamp: Continued working on Certification Project: Tribute Page
 - It's passed to tests but I'm working on applying Flexbox and the visual aspects

+### R1D2
+- Codecademy: Completed the Flexbox unit lesson and guided To Do App exercise
+- Started on the Off-Platform Project: Tea Cozy
+- freeCodeCamp: Almost done with the Tribute Page!